tcolgate/tcolgate.github.io/content/blog/newest.md

 off to a good start.

-I often found myself in this situation when working as a network administrator on a medium sized office and datacenter network in a previous role.
+I often found myself in this situation when working as a network administrator on a medium sized office and data-center network in a previous role.
 The total estate consisted of several dozen high density switches, totalling a few thousand ports.
-It was not uncmmon for a single user monopolise the, relatively small, central office Internet pipe.
-Finding which one of the many 1Gb/s ports was originating the 40Mb/s spike was tedious, and usually involved scrolling through pages of cacti graphs to locate the floor and port reponsible.
+It was not uncommon for a single user monopolise the, relatively small, central office Internet pipe.
+Finding which one of the many 1Gb/s ports was originating the 40Mb/s spike was tedious, and usually involved scrolling through pages of cacti graphs to locate the floor and port responsible.

 It seemed that it should be possible to find graphs that contained features with a passing resemblance to the problematic spike.
 My manual search was